 Complex IID (Ars Magna): Quantum Measurement > Signal Interpreter + Quantum Computer that calculates the future > Trigger + Killing Mechanism

 A complex Infinite Improbability Drive would be able to do all of that universe-bending magic.
-But for now I’ll just settle for my boring mundane life and play the waiting game.
-If anybody has any ideas for less-lethal quantum suicide ideas or perhaps a method for testing the theory and proving it, please email me, and we’ll have a one-sided discussion where you lecture me on my stupidity before you send your astounding theory off to Mr. Tegmark.
+But for now, I’ll settle for my boring mundane life and play the waiting game.

 Me: Huh?
 Wait, I think someone’s at my door…